Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Discrete-Time Approximate McKean-Vlasov Model and Near Optimality

 \subsection{Discrete-Time Approximate Model}

 Let $h >0$ and define $t_k = k h$ for $k = 0, 1, \dots ,$.
 Now, we approximate the SDE \eqref{E1.1} using the following Euler-Maruyama scheme.
-Given a piece-wise constant $U^h \in \Uadm^h$, the Euler-Maruyama type approximation for the controlled McKean-Vlasov SDE (\ref{E1.1}) is defined as follows:
+Given a piece-wise constant $U^h$ (as in \eqref{Econtrol}), the Euler-Maruyama type approximation for the controlled McKean-Vlasov SDE (\ref{E1.1}) is defined as follows:

 where \begin{itemize} \item $X_0^h = x$. \item $U_{t_i}^h$ is the discrete-time control at time $t_i$, taking values in $\pV$. \item $\Delta W_i = W_{t_{i+1}} - W_{t_i}$ are independent and identically distributed (i.i.d.)
 Gaussian random vectors with mean 0 and covariance matrix $(h)I_d$, where $I_d$ is the $d \times d$ identity matrix. \item $\sL(X_{t_i}^h)$ denotes the law of $X_{t_i}^h$. \end{itemize}